hapax/hapax.github.io/assets/chuzenji.md

 Loss is loss is loss, and non-equilibrium processes have no say in the matter.

 A lean-to at the back reminds of a Shinto shrine.

+Loss is loss is loss, a vacuum we rush headlong into as if our lives depended on it; perhaps they do.